What to Expect

 - Plan ahead and keep track of deadlines.
 This will help you schedule enough time to study for exams, complete assignments, and work through potential technology issues.
 Establish a quiet study space where you can work on homework and class assignments.

-- Participate in class communication by contributing to discussion posts and and responding to your classmates and instructors.
+- Participate in class communication by contributing to discussion posts and responding to your classmates and instructors.

 - Be willing to participate in group projects and communicate via email and instant messaging.